johentsch/ms3/docs/quick.rst

 Storing the labels
 ------------------

-The annotations contained in a score are stored in a :py:class:`~ms3.annotations.Annotations` object and can be accessed and stored as a tab-separated file (TSV) like this:
+The annotations contained in a score are stored in an :py:class:`~ms3.annotations.Annotations` object and can be accessed and stored as a tab-separated file (TSV) like this:

 .. code-block:: python